CyprienBouton/HousingPriceAnalysis/README.md

 This project use all the housing transactions from 2017 to 2022.
 This dataset includes the localization of the accomodation and information about the transaction.

-We only keep the most relevent features:
+This project use only the most relevent features:
 - Transaction cost
 - Transaction date
 - Built surface